tdmore-dev/tdmore/docs/book/05-API.md

 ### Calling the findDose method

-The `findDose()` method allows you to find the right dose to use according to one or multiple targets.
+The `findDose()` method allows you to find the optimal virtual dose to use according to one or multiple targets.
 Its main arguments are:

 - tdmorefit: the `tdmorefit` object
 - regimen: the regimen (see section \@ref(regimen))